Click the photo for a close-up view

-The Pool of Siloam Revealed
+The Pool of Siloam

 City of David

-Archaeologists working in the City of David have uncovered the edge of what they believe is the Pool of Siloam from the time of Jesus (cf. John 9).
-The photo at left shows the city of Jerusalem with the Temple Mount and the City of David.
-The excavations are on the west side of the City of David.
-Letter “A” is located where the traditional “Pool of Siloam” is and Letter “B” shows the area of the present excavations.
+Archaeologists working in the City of David in 2004 uncovered the edge of the Pool of Siloam from the time of Jesus (cf. John 9).
+This photo shows the city of Jerusalem with the Temple Mount and the City of David.
+The excavations are on the west side of the City of David, indicated by the arrows.
+Letter “A” marks the location of the Byzantine Pool and church, and Letter “B” shows the area of the first-century pool.

-The Pool Today
+The Byzantine Pool

-This is the pool that you’ll see today whether you walk through Hezekiah’s Tunnel and emerge here or walk above through the City of David.
-There are clear remains around this pool from the Byzantine church built by Empress Eudocia.
-This is the pool that has long been visited as the pool of Jesus’s miracle; however, it dates to the Byzantine era, roughly 300 years after the time of Christ.
+This is the pool that you enter at the end of the trek through Hezekiah’s Tunnel.
+There are clear remains around this pool of the Byzantine church built by Empress Eudocia.
+This pool has long been visited as the pool of Jesus’s miracle; however, it dates to the Byzantine era, roughly 300 years after the time of Christ.

 The Steps Revealed

 After some months of work, a large section of these steps were revealed, but work was hindered on one side by the drainage channel (visible as the concrete section on the left side of the photo) and on the other by property owned by the Greek Orthodox Church.
 At the far end, the corner of the steps is visible, but at this point, no other corners had been revealed.

 Excavations continued, and two corners have now been revealed.
 One side of the pool has been fully excavated thus far.
 Archaeologists removed a single-lane paved road in order to conduct the excavations, but the Greek Orthodox Church has forbidden any excavation of their property in the garden to the west.
 Excavations have uncovered three sets of five stairs each leading down into the pool along its entire 160-foot (50-m) length.
 This photo looks to the southeastern corner.